Genji: Days of the Blade: Plot

 The warriors go to Takadachi, the site of the summoning of the Overworld.
 Kuyo's plan is to attack the Overworld and become the new ruler of the universe.
 Following the path, Yoshitsune encounters Yoritomo, under the influence of Mashogane.
 Yoshitsune tells Lord Buson and Lady Shizuka to step aside, as the two brothers must battle alone.
-Yoritomo becomes extremely injured, and afterward reveals why he chose the path of Mashogane; as he watched his brother battle, he came to the realization that the Genji needed a strong leader, and eventually, the day would come where Yoshitsune would replace Yoritomo as the leader.
+Yoritomo becomes injured, and afterward reveals why he chose the path of Mashogane; as he watched his brother battle, he came to the realization that the Genji needed a strong leader, and eventually, the day would come where Yoshitsune would replace Yoritomo as the leader.
 Not wanting this, he succumbed to the power of Mashogane.
 Next, he fully transforms with the Mashogane in order to survive, and Yoshitsune defeats him once more.
 Accepting his defeat and realizing how foolish he was, Yoritomo gives his brother his swords, to which Yoshitsune reluctantly accepts.
 As Yoshitsune leaves for the final confrontation with Kuyo, Yoritomo quietly apologizes for his actions and remains alone.

 Arriving at the final site, Kuyo opens the portal to the Overworld, and Lord Benkei appears.
 The warriors were baffled by the sight of Benkei, believing him to have died during previous battle, speak their final words to Kuyo.
 Benkei tells them that he'll explain his return later.
 Kuyo is injured and retreats into the Overworld.
 There, the final battle is waged with Kuyo, defeated twice, attempts to pull Yoshitsune into the Netherworld's portal with her.
 She fails when Shizuka hits her in the face with her blade, and Benkei reaches out and pulls Yoshitsune to safety.

 The warriors and the twin girls have a final reunion.
 Benkei explains that while it is true that he died, he was only able to remain on Earth due to the power of the gods (Lord Buson and the twin girls).
 Shizuka asks if she will ever see them again, to which the others reply yes, as they will all meet again in the Overworld eventually.
 Accepting this, Buson, the girls, and Benkei step into the portal.
 Benkei, before being fully absorbed into the portal, shouts that he enjoyed his time with Shizuka and Yoshitsune, and peacefully departs.

 The unknown female narrator returns and delivers the epilogue.
 It is revealed that Yoritomo survived the effects of the Mashogane and is now peacefully leading the Genji clan now that the war is truly over.
 All of the Mashogane were destroyed with the collapse of the Heishi army, and as a result, all Genji soldiers affected by the Mashogane were healed.
 Shizuka destroyed the Amahagane crystals as well, turning them into small fragments so that they will never be used for war again.
 The narrator then explains that no one knows where Shizuka left off to afterward.
 Yoshitsune is then shown, with Shizuka behind him, on horseback, staring into a large grassland, preparing to take off, and start a new life.